By Clinton, Colts Correspondent, Wed, Mar 11th 4:46pm EDT

 By Christopher Morgan, Colts Correspondent, Mon, Sep 15th 3:56pm EDT

 Johnson caught 6 passes on 7 targets for 74 yards in Sunday's win at Oakland.
 He has now caught 12 of 16 passes thrown his way for 167 yards but is still looking for his first touchdown of the 2014 season.
 (Source: NFL.com

 Fantasy Impact: While Johnson gets a slight downgrade in standard, he's putting together another solid start for a top season in PPR.
 The lack of touchdowns is discouraging, but they will come as the season unfolds.
 Owners shouldn't be spooked by Hopkins' 2 touchdown start to the season; Johnson is still the clear WR1 for the Texans.

-By Christopher Morgan, Texans Correspondent, Wed, Sep 10th 7:57pm EDT
+By Christopher Morgan, Colts Correspondent, Wed, Sep 10th 7:57pm EDT

 Johnson (ankle) showed up on Wednesday's injury report and was limited in practice.
 (Source: houstontexans.com